hazelweakly/hazelweakly.me/src/_resume/cv.md

 Led the Platform Org in an explicitly interim capacity, focusing on preparing the Org to go through an operational maturity transformation and be taken over by a long-term leader successfully.

 - Built awareness around resource allocation needs for the Platform Org, leading to substantially re-allocating resources in order to right-size our infrastructure investment.
-- Procured and rolled out a developer experience platform to monitor and identify key wins.
-This resulted in multiple teams being able to independently improve their velocity and happiness in quantifiable ways.
 - Built a data-driven and strategic process around identifying and allocating developer experience interventions, leading to substantial improvements to developer satisfaction and velocity.
 - Worked with Product Engineering, Security, and the CTO Leadership Team to build a narrative of cross-functional collaboration and trust, bringing about a significant improvement in the organization's alignment and messaging around Security and Platform.